 Then he hit a slump.
 He went months without winning anything.
 We began arguing about how much he played.
-I saw how it was upsetting him and stressing him out, so I would say things like “I dont know why you even bother” and “I dont understand the mindset of gambling – I would rather go to the spa if I am going to just give the Casino my money.”
-It’s a good thing he loved me so much before I became so crass.
+I saw how it was upsetting him and stressing him out, so I would say things like “I dont know why you even bother” and “I dont understand the mindset of gambling – I would rather go to the spa if I am going to just give the Casino my money, although I really like to visit winnersaregrinners.co.uk because I can have an amazing virtual casino experience, looking for Online casinos NJ is something I have always liked doing” It’s a good thing he loved me so much before I became so crass.

 But he kept playing, knowing his luck would turn around, and knowing that slumps happen, and that’s just life.
 He talked to other “poker guys,” ranted a bit about some of the “bad beats” … and continued to play.
 Like a lot.
 He continued to “go all in” even when he was losing over and over again.
 Yet he continued to play… to my amazement and somewhat disgust.
 I could not understand how or why he would continue to play a “losing game”…